uhalid/Path-Finding/README.md

 # Algorithms:

-For now the program is using 2 algorithms:
+For now the program uses 2 algorithms:

 -Dijkstra